 Sprinkle the toasted almonds on top, and serve any way you like.

-- Dried apricots - you can use brown raisins or golden raisins (sultanas), or switch it up a little and use grapes or chopped apple instead for sweet fruity flavor
+- Dried apricots – Use brown raisins or golden raisins (sultanas) instead.
+Or switch it up a little and use grapes or chopped apple instead for sweet fruity flavor.

 Curried Chicken Salad Recipe FAQs